Maple Town: Broadcast history

-The original Maple Town series aired on Sunday mornings in Japan on TV Asahi, from January 19, 1986 until January 11, 1987.
+The original Maple Town series aired on Sunday mornings in Japan on TV Asahi, from January 19, 1986, until January 11, 1987.
 Following its 52nd episode, its follow-up, New Maple Town Story: Palm Town Chapter (新メイプルタウン物語-パームタウン編, Shin Maple Town Monogatari: Palm Town Hen), aired in the same time slot.

-In late 1986, Saban Entertainment and toy maker Tonka picked it up for the North American market.
-The latter invested US$7 million on television ads for the toy line.
-The first ten episodes of an English dub premiered in barter syndication the following year as a trial run, then sixteen more episodes premiered on Nickelodeon, where it aired until September 1, 1989.
+The first ten episodes of the English dub by Saban Entertainment and The Maltese Companies premiered in barter syndication in 1987 as a trial run on US television, then sixteen more episodes premiered on Nickelodeon, where it aired until September 1, 1989.
 It then aired on The CBN Family Channel/The Family Channel from September 4, 1989 until September 13, 1990.
 A 65-episode run was originally announced, but only 39 ever reached US television.

 In the late 1980s and early 1990s, European stations aired Maple Town in their various native languages.
 In Spain, TVE aired the program under the title La aldea del arce, starting in 1987.
-In France, the series was distributed by IDDH and broadcast from May 3, 1987 on FR3 in the program Amuse 3 under the name Les Petits Malins.
+In France, the series was distributed by IDDH and broadcast from May 3, 1987, on FR3 in the program Amuse 3 under the name Les Petits Malins.
 It also aired on RTL Veronique in the Netherlands (as Avonturen in Maple Town); in Finland under the title Seikkailumetsä; in Sweden as Äventyrsskogen; and on Hungary's RTL Klub channel as Juharfalvi történetek.

 As with Japan, several other countries aired both series of the Maple Town franchise.
 In Italy, Mediaset's Italia 1 broadcast both iterations of Maple Town during the late 1980s (under the titles Maple Town: Un nido di simpatia and Evviva Palm Town).
 The combined series aired as Les petits malins on FR3 in France at the time.
 On Nasza TV's showings in Poland, the show was known as Opowiesci z Klonowego Miasteczka and Opowiesci z Palmowego Miasteczka.
 In Hong Kong, Maple Town aired on the ATV network during 1991.
 Both shows also aired in Arabic speaking nations with the first series broadcast under أرنوبة ودبدوب (Arnoba Wa Dabdoob, Arnoba and Dabdood) and second airing under مدينة النخيل (Madina Al Nakheel, Palms Town).